BladeRunnerJS/brjs-site/_posts/2014-09-05-using-angularjs-with-bladerunnerjs.md

 module.exports = InputDirective;
 ```

+A few points to note: The directive is being defined as an object that needs to be instantiated rather than an object literal and the template HTML is being retrieved via the [HtmlResourceService](http://bladerunnerjs.org/docs/reference/available_services/#HtmlResourceService) rather than using Angular.
+The latter is to take advantage of BRJS HTMl [bundling](http://bladerunnerjs.org/docs/concepts/bundlers/).

-You'll noticed that we're just logging the `todoItem` at the moment.
+You'll also noticed that we're just logging the `todoItem` at the moment.
 We'll fix this shortly.
 But first let's see our directive Blade running in a [workbench](http://bladerunnerjs.org/docs/concepts/workbenches/).

 ## Running Angular Directive Blades in Workbenches

-Right now BRJS doesn't offer [alternative templating support](https://github.com/BladeRunnerJS/brjs/issues/126) so the default blade template creates you files related to Blades that use Knockout.
+Right now BRJS doesn't offer [alternative templating support](https://github.com/BladeRunnerJS/brjs/issues/126) so the default blade template creates you files related to Blades that use [KnockoutJS](http://knockoutjs.com/).
 One of these files is the `blades/input/workbench/index.html` file.
-This file is there to let you run and develop your blade in isolation.
+This file is there to let you run and develop your blade in isolation (in a workbench).

 We need to update this to display our Angular directive.
 To do this replace the JavaScript below the `// ViewModel that is being created in the workbench` comment, including the calls to `addModelViewer` and `addComponent`, with the following: